 Hida Folk Village's main feature is the gassho-zukuri houses, which are symbols of the area.
 Their steeply sloped thatched roofs allow heavy snow to slide right off.
 Each building, unique in its architecture, exhibits everyday tools of the past.

 The buildings are made entirely of natural materials that complement their surroundings.
 The smell of wood smoke drifting through the village will transport you back to simpler times.

 The buildings stage exhibitions on different aspects of life in an occasionally harsh natural environment.
 The exhibits range from agriculture to local administration.

-Experts demonstrate local crafts like weaving and lacquer work.
+Experts demonstrate local crafts like weaving and wood carving.
 You can try your hand at some of these crafts (for a small fee) at the Hida Takayama Crafts Experience Center.